-Relief for transactions entered into by persons exercising collective rights to a right of first refusal under Part 1 of the Landlord and Tenant Act 1987; and a right to collective enfranchisement under Chapter 1 of Part 1 of the Leasehold Reform, Housing and Urban Development Act 1993.
+- 324. Paragraph 10 provides relief from LTT for transactions entered into by persons exercising collective rights.
+This is where tenants in flats exercise certain statutory rights to acquire the freehold of the premises containing their flats.
+The statutory rights relate to a right of first refusal under Part 1 of the Landlord and Tenant Act 1987; and a right to collective enfranchisement under Chapter 1 of Part 1 of the Leasehold Reform, Housing and Urban Development Act 1993.
 The acquisitions referred to in this paragraph are undertaken by nominees or appointees on behalf of the participating tenants.

-291. Paragraph 10 provides relief from LTT for transactions entered into by persons exercising collective rights.
-This is where tenants in flats exercise certain statutory rights to acquire the freehold of the premises containing their flats.
-The statutory rights relate

-- 292. Sub-paragraph (2) sets out the calculation for determining the amount of LTT chargeable.
-This amount is to be determined by dividing the consideration given for the freehold by the number of qualifying flats, then calculating the amount of tax due on that sum and multiplying the result by the number of qualifying flats contained in the premises. - 293.
+The relief is provided so that the amount of tax payable will be the averaged amount due from each participating leaseholder had it been possible for that leaseholder to purchase their (averaged) interest in the freehold separately from their co-tenants. - 325.
+Sub-paragraph (2) sets out the calculation for determining the amount of LTT chargeable.
+This amount is to be determined by dividing the consideration given for the freehold by the number of qualifying flats, then calculating the amount of tax due on that sum and multiplying the result by the number of qualifying flats contained in the premises. - 326.
 A "qualifying flat" is that held by a tenant who is participating in the exercise of the collective right.

-Schedule 14 - Treatment of certain transactions relating to social housing
+Schedule 15 - Treatment of certain transactions relating to social housing

-294. This Schedule is introduced by section 30 and makes provision for relief from LTT for a variety of social housing related transactions.
+327. This Schedule is introduced by section 30 and makes provision for relief from LTT for a variety of social housing related transactions.
+Paragraphs 2 to 18 provide special rules relating to the purchase of dwellings under a number of arrangements designed to provide access to home ownership.
+Paragraph 19 provides for relief from LTT for certain acquisitions by registered social landlords.